SE1-Group-8/StudentTracker/README.md

 # SE 1 Student Tracker App for Group 8
 ## Adam Hooven, Adam Taylor, Braeden Mullins, Kyle Mazely, Nolan Trent

-### Purpose: The Student Tracker is a webapp that will allow Users (Students, Teachers, Admins) to login to the service
+### Purpose: The Student Tracker is a webapp that will allow Users (Students, Teachers) to login to the service

 ### Roles